TatsianaKulakevich/tatsianakulakevich.github.io/_pages/about.md

   - /about.html
 ---

-My Name is Tatsiana Kulakevich, and I am an Associate Professor of Instruction in the School of Interdisciplinary Global Studies, Research Fellow and Affiliate Faculty at the Institute for Russian, European and Eurasian Studies at the University of South Florida.
+My Name is Tatsiana Kulakevich, and I am a U.S. Fulbright Scholar and Associate Professor of Instruction in the School of Interdisciplinary Global Studies at the University of South Florida, and I serve as Research Fellow and Affiliate Faculty at the Institute for Russian, European and Eurasian Studies.

 My work centers on European politics, with a regional emphasis on Eastern Europe.
 I examine how democracies adapt under pressure and how authoritarian regimes respond to those same challenges, situating these dynamics within broader questions of international security and political stability.
 I also maintain interests in statistical methodology and applied game theory.